lloydbayley/lloydbayley.github.io/_posts/2024-09-13-Homelab-Software.md

 Most of the services are self-hosted in Virtual Machines in Proxmox, spread over a primary NUC, a secondary NUC and a development NUC.
 The FreePBX install has it's own, dedicated NUC.
 They are in no particular order.

-I also install a lot of them in ProsMox from the scripts here: <a href="https://community-scripts.org/" target="_blank">Community Scripts</a>
+I also install a lot of them in ProxMox from the scripts here: <a href="https://community-scripts.org/" target="_blank">Community Scripts</a>

 - <a href="https://www.home-assistant.io/" target="_blank">Home Assistant</a>